AndreBL/ip6neigh/README.md

 ### Assumptions

 ip6neigh_mon.sh assumes that IPv6 subnets are /64 (which is what hosts should see in an IPv6 network for SLAAC to work).
-It also assumes DHCPv4 and SLAAC environments.
+It also assumes DHCPv4 and SLAAC environments, but can also work in other environments (such as DHCPv6-only).

 ## Contributors